 If you are a UK-based digital service provider offering services in the EU, from the end of the transition period you may need to appoint a representative in one of the EU member states in which you offer services.
 You will need to comply with the local NIS rules in that member state.
 If you also offer services in the UK, you will also need to continue to comply with the UK rules regarding your UK services.

 Does eIDAS still apply?

 The eIDAS regulation covers electronic ID and trust services.
 It is an EU regulation and will no longer apply in the UK after the end of the transition period.
-However, the government intends to incorporate the eIDAS rules into UK law from that date.
+However, the government intends to incorporate the eIDAS rules as they apply to trust services, but not electronic identification, into UK law from that date.
 In practice, if you are a UK trust service provider, you should assume that you will still need to comply with eIDAS rules.